-Prior to his departure in 1949, Jan Tschichold had been working on a new idea for Penguin fiction covers which rotated the horizontal banding of Edward Young's design through ninety degrees and reduced the width of the two orange bands.
-Young's horizontal division into three sections did not disappear completely, but the upper and lower sections were much smaller than before and demarcated only by a black line, with the vertical orange and white bands extending the full height of the cover.
-PENGUIN BOOKS remained in the topmost section, though now without its large white quartic, while the price displaced the penguin logo in the centre of the lower section.
-The logo itself was relocated to a small white roundel halfway down the cover in the right-hand orange band.
+Prior to his departure in 1949, Jan Tschichold had been working on a new idea for Penguin fiction covers which rotated the three horizontal bands of Edward Young's design through ninety degrees.
+The horizontal divisions were also retained but the upper and lower sections were now much smaller and demarcated by a black line, with the orange and white vertical bands extending the full height of the cover.
+PENGUIN BOOKS kept its place in the topmost section but there was no longer room for its large white quartic, and the lower section now contained the price instead of the logo, which was relocated to a small white roundel halfway down the right-hand orange band.

 SAMUEL BUTLER Erewhon, 1954 Erewhon (20) by Samuel Butler